 Advertisers pay for using a self-serve DSP platform that connects them to the publishers who use holistic SSP from their side to access the demand side.
 Each party uses dashboards that allow automating deals, accepting only those that meet their preferences.

-Advertisers choose what types of online advertising to serve, where and how to target, who should be viewing the ad (target demographics according to geolocation, IP, browser, etc.), and configures the budget spending options.
+Advertisers choose what types of online advertising to serve, where and how to target, who should be viewing the ad (target demographics according to geolocation, IP, browser, etc.), and configure the budget spending options.

-The publisher is also able to choose what types of online advertising to accept and serve on the landing pages, their sizes and positions, and set the floor price under which the deals won't happen.
+The publisher is also able to choose what types of online advertising to accept and serve on the landing pages, their sizes, and positions, and set the floor price under which the deals won't happen.

 This way, the platform becomes the tool that matches the right inventory to the right online ads and helps to gain control over the placements and audiences.

 If it is a long-term online marketing strategy, it will most definitely require using different types of online advertising, each added gradually for the new campaign or user segment.
-Some online ads will be added, and others will be cut out as you test them, obtain the stats and identify the most optimal creative options for you.
+Some online ads will be added, and others will be cut out as you test them, obtain the stats, and identify the most optimal creative options for you.